Takashiidobe/notes/src/books/the-seven-habits-of-highly-effective-people.md

 ---
-title: "The 7 Habits of Highly Effective People"
+title: The 7 Habits of Highly Effective People date created: Friday, May 12th 2023, 5:07:55 pm date modified: Tuesday, August 5th 2025, 10:41:37 am
 ---

 # The 7 Habits of Highly Effective People